Donna Christensen

 Donna Marie Christian-Christensen, formerly Donna Christian-Green (born September 19, 1945), is an American physician and politician.
 She served as the 4th elected non-voting Delegate from the United States Virgin Islands's at-large district to the United States House of Representatives from 1997 until 2015.
-A member of the Democratic Party, Christensen is the first woman to win the party’s nomination for governor in Virgin Islands history.
+A member of the Democratic Party, Christensen is the first woman to win the party's nomination for governor in Virgin Islands history.
 She is the first woman to represent the territory in the U.S. Congress.

 Biography

 Early life

-Born Donna Christian in Teaneck, New Jersey, she is the daughter of a Virgin Islands Federal District Court judge, Almeric Christian.
+Born Donna Christian in Teaneck, New Jersey, she is the daughter of a Virgin Islands Federal District Court judge, Almeric L. Christian.
 She received her Bachelor of Science from St. Mary's College in Notre Dame, Indiana in 1966.
 Christensen then attended the George Washington University School of Medicine in Washington, D.C., where she received an M.D. in 1970.
 She interned at San Francisco's Pacific Medical Center from 1970 to 1971 and performed her residency in family medicine at Howard University Medical Center from 1973 to 1974.